Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Experiments

-\tatdqa~provides four different answer types, and here we analyze the performance of our framework on each answer type compared to the MHST model.
+$\bullet$ \textbf{Analysis on Answer Types.} \tatdqa~provides four different answer types, and here we analyze the performance of our model on each answer type.
 The results are summarized in \tabref{answer-type}.
-Compared with MHST, our framework gains the largest increase (i.e., $31.26$\% in terms of EM metric) on \texttt{Arithmetic} questions, demonstrating impressive discrete reasoning capability.
+Compared with MHST, our model gains the largest increase (i.e., $31.26$\% in EM) on \texttt{Arithmetic} questions, demonstrating impressive discrete reasoning capability.
 This enhancement is possibly due to the effective modeling of the differences and correlations among the quantities, dates and blocks from the documents.
-For \texttt{Spans} and \texttt{Counting} questions, they share almost all techniques in the proposed framework.
-Comparably, the framework gains a $15.72$\% increase on \texttt{Spans} questions but has a $3.2$\% decrease on \texttt{Counting} (i.e., failing one more case).
+For \texttt{Spans} and \texttt{Counting} questions, they share almost all techniques in the proposed model.
+Comparably, the model gains a $15.72$\% increase on \texttt{Spans} questions but has a $3.2$\% decrease on \texttt{Counting} (i.e., failing one more case).
 This is probably due to the data bias on \texttt{Counting} questions because the number of \texttt{Counting} questions (<$2.0$\%) is much less than \texttt{Spans} (>$12.0$\%) on test set.
-The framework obtains an increase of $8.9$\% in terms of EM on \texttt{Span} questions, indicating our design also benefits the capability of answer extraction from the document.
+The model obtains an increase of $8.9$\% in EM on \texttt{Span} questions, indicating our design also benefits answer extraction from the document.